sebk69/small-orm-doc/README.md

 ## What is small-orm ?

-As small-orm is an ecosystem of packages serving a simple but efficient ORM for php developpers.
+As small-orm is an ecosystem of packages serving a simple but efficient ORM for php developers.

 It started from considering that lazy loading is not a good practice in terms of performance.

-At each sub-object reached with lazy loading, a request is done, including network latence and time for database engine to build request.
+At each sub-object reached with lazy loading, a request is done, including network latency and time for database engine to build request.

 small-orm allow you to load a group of objects in one time with joins, which is a heavy gain of performance for complex databases.

-The around packages are oriented to api and microservice.
+The around packages are oriented to api and microservice applications.

 ## Which databases engines supported ?